aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 One of the biggest challenges with event sourcing is transitioning from the traditional way of thinking about data (tables, fields, current state) to modeling processes as events.
 It's easy to make mistakes when you're first getting started:

 > "Modeling your process and system as events is not something people are used to.
 And it's fundamental.
-If you don't know what your events are or how to model them, you're going to run into a lot of problems."
+If you don't know what your events are or how to model them, you're going to run into a lot of problems." -- Kurtis

 **Solution**: Before writing any code, invest time in brain storming sessions with your team and business stakeholders.
 Event storming is a workshop-based approach where you map out the domain events on a whiteboard to understand the flow of events in your system.
 This helps everyone think in terms of "what happens" rather than "what state do we store."